This is the multi-page printable view of this section. Click here to print.

 CronjobUse Cronjob as a trigger

-• Automatically invoke the function according to time or a scheduled interval
+• Automatically invoke the function based on time or a scheduled interval

-• Click the Edit button to change the frequency and time zone
+• Edit button can be clicked to change repeat frequency and time zone

 API GatewayUse API Gateway as a trigger